marianc000/innerHTMLandAppendChildAlternatives/README.md

-# innerHTML vs appendChild
+# Modern alternatives to innerHTML and appendChild()

-Sample code for my post https://marian-caikovski.medium.com/innerhtml-vs-appendchild-e74c763846df comparing performance of innerHTML and appendChild
+Sample code for my post https://marian-caikovski.medium.com/modern-alternatives-to-innerhtml-and-appendchild-296b9e5a5d28 about the verbosity of innerHTML and appendChild